onlyquake/xonotic-wiki/Trouble-in-Terrorist-Town.md

 # Trouble in Terrorist Town (TTT)

 ## WARNING!
 This gamemode has been lost.
 There is no way to recover this only if the responsible author does.
-Possibly the author violated the GPL rule, specifically he broke "sharing" rule in an open source community (as he didn't share and contribute).
+Possibly the author didn't share and it's hard to find him to recover this.
 The community would be glad to retrieve these gamemode resources.

 ## This gamemode appeared once in a server called "FSMP Teamplay", the server was shutdown in late 2019.